rocky/python-uncompyle6/HOW-TO-REPORT-A-BUG.md

 ## Narrowing the problem

-I don't need or want the entire source code base for which one file or module can't be decompiled.
+I don't need or want the entire source code base for the file(s) or module(s) can't be decompiled.
 I just need those file(s) or module(s).
-If there are several files, file a bug report for each file.
+If there are problems in several files, file a bug report for each file.

 Python modules can get quite large, and usually decompilation problems occur in a single function or maybe the main-line code but not any of